 Where the risk sits for non-completion of the work can be an indicator of IR35 status.

-At AMDH, we tend to create proposals for the work we complete that identify assumptions, issues, dependencies and risks.
+Ask the micro consultancy to create proposals for the work they will complete that identify assumptions, issues, dependencies and risks.
 These help both sides understand the likely challenges with the work and what’s expected of each party.
-Usually, we try to balance the risk fairly between AMDH and our partner so that both sides are responsible for the problems they may cause.
+Risk should be balanced fairly between the micro consultancy and the customer so that both sides are responsible for the problems they may cause.

-On the very rare occasions that we complete work that isn’t to the client’s satisfaction, then we are responsible for redoing that work to meet the defined requirement from the customer.
+Make sure that its clear contractually that on the very rare occasions when the consultancy completes work that isn’t to the client’s satisfaction, the consultancy are responsible for redoing that work to meet the defined requirement from the customer.

 ✔Payment